kevinjalbert/n_queen_solver/README.md

 [YARD](http://yardoc.org/ "YARD") documentation can be generated using the following command from the root directory ```yardoc```

+It is also possible to use the Rakefile to generate the documentation, install the required gems and execute the program.
+Use the following command, ```rake``` to see the options.

 #Pre-Requirements
 This program takes advantage of the following [Ruby](http://www.ruby-lang.org "Ruby") gems: